Blue Cloud Abbey: Closure

+By 2000, there were only 28 members in finals vows.
+The final monks to make final vows at Blue Cloud did so in 2004.

-On 29 May 2012 the monks of Blue Cloud Abbey voted to close the monastery.
+On May 29, 2012, the monks of Blue Cloud Abbey voted to close the monastery.
 The reason for closure was that the monastery had not been able to draw a sufficient number of new members, which led to an increasingly aging monastic community.
-After a final Mass on Sunday, 5 August 2012—the feast day of Our Lady of the Snows, the patroness of the abbey—it officially ceased operations, and all public liturgies and scheduled retreats were cancelled.
+After a final Mass on Sunday, August 5, 2012—the feast day of Our Lady of the Snows, the patroness of the abbey—it officially ceased operations, and all public liturgies and scheduled retreats were cancelled.

 Denis Quinkert, O.S.B., was Blue Cloud Abbey's last abbot.
-The 14 remaining monks of the community, almost all of whom were above the age of 70, dispersed to other monasteries.
+The 14 remaining monks of the community, almost all of whom were above the age of 70, dispersed to other monasteries, including Assumption Abbey in North Dakota and Christ the King Priory in Nebraska.

 Current status

 While the abbey has not yet been legally dissolved, in December 2013, a Catholic nonprofit organization has taken ownership of the abbey property.
 It is now operated as the Abbey of the Hills Inn and Retreat Center and includes two hermitages.